Create a new scan (full configuration)

 Use the recorded Explore in addition to a full automatic Explore stage, and test it all

-ASoC will run its own automatic Explore stage to discover the application, and test it based on both these results and the traffic file you uploaded.
-This option is not relevant for web APIs, use the next option.
+ASoC runs its own automatic Explore stage to discover the application, and test it based on both these results and the traffic file you uploaded.
+This option is not relevant for web APIs; use the next option.

 Analyze and test the recorded Explore only

-ASoC will treat the uploaded file as the Explore stage for the scan.
-It will analyze and create tests for the recorded traffic only, and then test it.
+ASoC treats the uploaded file as the Explore stage for the scan.
+It analyzes and creates tests for the recorded traffic only, and then tests it.
 There will be no automatic Explore stage.

 Setting